-However, as your business grows so does its chance of being involved in litigation.
-Read on to find out what happens if your company gets sued and the role of your Registered Agent in this process.
+However, as your business grows, so does its chance of being involved in litigation.
+And in any litigation, the plaintiff (the party filing suit) will have to serve process on the defendant (the party being sued).
+Read on to find out what happens if your business is owned by a corporation or LLC and it gets sued — and the role of your company’s registered agent in this process.

-If your business is sued, the law requires that jurisdiction by the courts over your company is obtained by delivering Service of Process to your Registered Agent.
-Service of process refers to the delivery of the legal paperwork that gives your business notice of the legal action against it and the opportunity to respond.
-Service of process can also include a subpoena for company records and documents.
+Service of process refers to the delivery of the legal documents that gives a defendant notice of the legal action filed against it and the opportunity to respond.
+Valid service of process on a defendant is required by the U.S. Constitution.

 You’ve been served — What’s next?

-Once your Registered Agent has received Service of Process for your company, the next step is for the Registered Agent to notify and forward the legal documents to the appropriate contact in your organization.
+Once your registered agent has been served with process for your company, the next step is for the registered agent to notify and forward the legal documents to the appropriate contact in your organization.

 Why you need an agent for service of process

-In a worst-case scenario, a default judgment can be entered against a business with no knowledge it was being sued!
-Having a reliable Registered Agent, such as the services offered by CT, is critical so that a company can receive notice of any legal action in a timely manner, affording it the opportunity to defend itself.
+In a worst-case scenario, a default judgment can be entered against a corporation or LLC with no knowledge of it being sued!
+Having a reliable registered agent, such as the services offered by CT Corporation, is critical so that a company can receive notice of any legal action in a timely manner, affording it the opportunity to defend itself.

 Learn how to determine if your registered agent has the qualities needed for your custom service of process needs.
 Contact a CT Corporation representative at 855-316-8948 (toll-free U.S.).